James Long Company

 - Outputs the horizontal component of the pendulum movement

-as an analog voltage to drive a polygraph channel or data acquisition
+as an analog voltage to drive a data acquisition device

 - Requires